Acanthodactylus erythrurus: Biology

-Phylogenetic Classification
+Taxonomy

 In Morocco, the spiny-footed lizards have been historically represented by Acanthodactylus lineomaculatus and Acanthodactylus erythrurus.
 Two subspecies were discovered in the Acanthodactylus erythrurus; atlanticus and belli.

 In 1982, Salvador found that the subspecies atlanticus should have acted as an intermediate between the two subspecies in Morocco, belli and lineomaculatus.
 Additionally, there has not been any long periods of isolation in lineomaculatus when individuals with characteristics between lineomaculatus and atlanticus in the Marrakech region were examined.

-Genetic analyses also show that there were no long periods of isolation in coastal areas between Tangier and Cape Rhir that supports lineomaculatus’ sup specific classification.
+Genetic analyses also show that there were no long periods of isolation in coastal areas between Tangier and Cape Rhir that supports lineomaculatus' sup specific classification.
 Furthermore, the morphological differences amongst atlanticus and belli are simply adaptations to various habitats.
 The lizards in Jebel Sirwa are genetically similar to A. blanci and the Algerian lizards compared to the lizards in the northern regions of the Moroccan High Atlas.
 Ultimately, scientists and researchers concluded that A. erythrurus, A. lineomaculatus and A. blanci should be included within a single species consisting of a wide genetic distribution.